 Fun on the Fourth

-Since the 4th of July is coming up next week, I am going to share some activities you might add to your holiday to build traditions within your own family.
+I am going to share some activities you might add to your 4th of July holiday each year to build traditions within your own family:

-Get strawberries, blueberries and marshmallows and some skewers and have fun making patterned red, white and blue kebobs.
+Get strawberries, blueberries and marshmallows and some skewers and have fun making patterned red, white, and blue kebabs.

 Make a patriotic cake using white icing and more berries.